Gmugra/net.cactusthorn.config/README.md

     .build();
 ```
 FYI:
--   Custom loaders always have the highest priority: last added -> first used.
+-   Custom loaders always have the highest priority if added using `ConfigFactory.Builder.addLoader` method: last added -> first used.
 -   Custom loader implementation must be stateless and must have a default(no-argument) `public` constructor.

 ### SPI